yuzhimanhua/yuzhimanhua.github.io/index.md

 - LLM Agents with Structural Knowledge (Graphs, Ontologies, and Structural Memory)

 ## Teaching
+Spring 2026: CSCE 670 - Information Storage and Retrieval
 Fall 2025: [CSCE 670 - Information Storage and Retrieval](https://yuzhang-teaching.github.io/CSCE670-F25.html)
 Spring 2025: CSCE 689 - Special Topics in NLP for Science

 ## What's New [[What's Not New...](old.md)]
 2025-07 to 2025-12 Invited to be a PC member of [KDD 2026](https://kdd2026.kdd.org) (Area Chair) and [WWW 2026](https://www2026.thewebconf.org).

+2025-11-28 One paper got accepted by [WSDM 2026](https://wsdm-conference.org/2026) short paper track!

-2025-11-01 Our tutorial proposal on RAG with Structured Knowledge was accepted by [WSDM 2026](https://wsdm-conference.org/2026) tutorial track!
+2025-11-01 One tutorial proposal got accepted by [WSDM 2026](https://wsdm-conference.org/2026) tutorial track!

 2025-10-30 Gave a guest lecture at Auburn University.